easy2use/gearbox-api-docs/readme.md

 `GET http://api.gearbox.com.au/public/v1/services?filter=service_type eq 'A' AND fleet_number eq 'PM01' AND closed eq true`

+In the case of a logical operator being present in the query string, wrap the query string in double-quotes (") and the logical operator in single-quotes (')

+Example: Contractors with company name 'Trucks and Co.' or 'Or Contracting'

+`GET http://api.gearbox.com.au/public/v1/contractors?filter=company_name eq "Trucks 'and' Co."
+OR company_name eq "'Or' Contracting"`

 **Please note**: Not all endpoints support filtering.
 Please check the endpoints documentation before using this query string.

 ## Handling errors